FACTBOX-World reacts to announcement of Islamic State leader Baghdadi's death

 Major-General Igor Konashenkov, quoted by RIA news agency: "The Russian Ministry of Defence does not have reliable information on the operation by U.S. servicemen... on yet another 'elimination' of former IS leader Abu Bakr al-Baghdadi."

+"Al-Baghdadi's death is a hard blow against the Islamic State, but it is just a stage.
+With our partners in the international coalition, the fight continues to finally defeat this terrorist organization.
+It is our priority in the Middle East."
+Defence Minister Florence Parly on Twitter:

-"Baghdadi: early retirement for a terrorist, but not for his organisation.
-I congratulate our American allies with this operation.
-My thoughts today are for all the victims of the madness of Bagdhadi and the criminals who have followed him."
+"Baghdadi: early retirement for a terrorist, but not for his organization.
+I congratulate our American allies on this operation.
+My thoughts today are for all the victims of the madness of Baghdadi and the criminals who have followed him."
 BRITAIN

 Prime Minister Boris Johnson on Twitter: "The death of Baghdadi is an important moment in our fight against terror but the battle against the evil of Daesh is not yet over.
 We will work with our coalition partners to bring an end to the murderous, barbaric activities of Daesh once and for all."